AswinRam4433/AswinRam4433/README.md

 # Aswin Ramanathan - GitHub Profile

 Hello there! 👋 I'm Aswin Ramanathan, a final-year student based in Chennai, India, currently pursuing my education at Anna University.
-I'm passionate about GoLang, backend development, and GenAI for creating floor layouts.
+I'm passionate about GoLang, backend development, and GenAI.
 My current focus is on honing my skills in Go and exploring the fascinating world of natural language processing (NLP)-based applications.

 # 🔧 Current Projects